Deterministic Teleportation and Universal Computation Without Particle Exchange: Universal Controlled-Z Rotation

-Bob needs a way to implement a superposition of reflecting, bit ``0'', and blocking, bit ``1'', Alice's photon.
-There are many ways to go about this; however, recent breakthroughs in trapped atoms inside optical cavities \cite{Reiserer2015Cavity}, such as the demonstration of light-matter quantum logic gates \cite{Tiecke2014NanophotonicAtom,Reiserer2014a}, make trapped atoms an obvious choice.
+{In order to implement this gate,} Bob needs a way to {not only reflect} (bit ``0''), and {block} (bit ``1''), Alice's photon, {but to do superpositions of this reflecting and blocking}.
+Recent demonstration{s} of light-matter quantum logic gates {using} trapped atoms inside optical cavities \cite{Reiserer2015Cavity,Tiecke2014NanophotonicAtom,Reiserer2014a}, {suggest} trapped atoms {are an ideal way to implement this}.

-Bob's qubit is a single $^{87}$Rb atom trapped inside a high-finesse optical resonator by a three-dimensional optical lattice \cite{Reiserer2014a,Reiserer2014}.
-Depending on which of its two internal ground states the $^{87}$Rb atom is in, a photon impinging on the cavity in Fig. \ref{fig:CZGate} will either be reflected as a result of strong coupling, or otherwise enter the cavity on its way towards detector $D_B$.
-For this, it needs to have mirror reflectivities such that a photon entering the cavity exists towards detector $D_B$, similar to \cite{Mucke2010}.
-By placing the $^{87}$Rb in a superposition of its two ground states, by means of Raman transitions applied through a pair of Raman lasers, Bob implements the desired superposition of reflecting Alice's photon back and blocking it.
-Note that coherence time for such a system is of $\mathcal{O}(10^{-4}s)$ \cite{Reiserer2014}, with longer times possible.
-Therefore, if the protocol is completed within $\mathcal{O}(10^{-5}s)$, lower-bounded by the $\mathcal{O}(10^{-9}s)$ switching speed of switchable components, then decoherence effects can be ignored.
+{We can therefore implement} Bob's qubit {by using an} $^{87}$Rb atom trapped {within} a high-finesse optical {resonant cavity using} a three-dimensional optical lattice \cite{Reiserer2014a,Reiserer2014}. {This $^{87}$Rb atom has two internal ground states---}depending on which of {these} the atom is in, a photon {arriving at} the cavity in Fig.~\ref{fig:CZGate} either {strongly couples to the atom, and so is} reflected, or {travels through the} cavity {and enters} detector $D_B$. {This requires the cavity to have} mirror reflectivities such that photon{s} entering the cavity {exit} towards detector $D_B$ ({as in Ref.~\mbox{\cite{Mucke2010}})}. {Raman transitions, implemented using paired Raman lasers, allow us to place the} $^{87}$Rb {atom} in a superposition of {these} two ground states. {This allows} Bob {to} implement {his} desired superposition of reflecting {and absorbing} Alice's photon. {The} coherence time for {Ref.~\mbox{\cite{Reiserer2014}}'s implementation of such a superposition in a trapped-atom} system is of {order} $10^{-4}$ {seconds}.
+Therefore, if the protocol is completed within $\mathcal{O}(10^{-5}s)$, {we can ignore} decoherence effects {for this system}. {The key factor lower-bounding this is that it requires a} $\mathcal{O}(10^{-9}s)$ switching speed {for the} switchable components, {which is not currently experimentally feasible}. {However, this reliance on} switchable optical elements {could also be mitigated by using} experimental trick, as {was done in} Cao et al's experimental implementation of Salih et al's 2013 protocol \cite{Pan2017Experiment}.